Glossary of SDSS-IV Terminology

 - Project Book

-- This document provides a description of the original science goals of the Sloan Digital Sky Survey, as well as the hardware and software designs, and was the 1996 proposal to NASA.
-It is not updated, so information within it may no longer be current; in particular, it does not describe the SEGUE and Supernova aspects of SDSS-II, and doesn't have anything to say about the science goals of SDSS-III.
+- This document provides a description of the Sloan Digital Sky Survey hardware and software designs as part of the 1996 proposal to NASA.
+It is not updated, so information within it may no longer be current; in particular, it does not describe the SEGUE and Supernova aspects of SDSS-II, and doesn't have anything to say about later phases.
 Nevertheless, it provides an excellent overview of the initial survey.
-The science content of this proposal is available as a PDF document (8 Mb).
+The content of this proposal is available as a PDF document (8 Mb).
 See also Black Book.

 - psField file

 - A FITS binary table with preliminary photometric calibration, as well as final point-spread-function fit, for a single field in an imaging run.
 Available in the SAS.